opensearch-project/opensearch-benchmark-workloads/http_logs/README.md

 * `ingest_pipeline`: Only applicable for `--challenge=append-index-only-with-ingest-pipeline`, selects which ingest
 node pipeline to run.
 Valid options are `'baseline'` (default), `'grok'`  and `'geoip'`.
 For example: `--challenge=append-index-only-with-ingest-pipeline --track-params="ingest_pipeline:'baseline'" `
 * `runtime_fields`: If defined the challenge loads the `unparsed` set of documents, indexing the `@timestamp` and the raw `message` field and the runtime fields required for the `runtime-fields` challenge.
-* `error-level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
+* `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.

 ### License